BabakEA/witcher/recommender_system/React_App/README.md

-Please unzip the Data, and run the Witcher app.py using python app.py
+Please unzip the Data, and run the Witcher app.py using

+<b> python app.py </B>

-this project will give you the power to use your recommender system over the website as a python rest application.
+This project will give you the power to use your recommender system over the website as a python rest application.